 The Company reinsures a portion of the risks it underwrites in order to control its exposures to losses and protect capital resources.
 The Company buys primarily excess of loss (i.e. non-proportional) reinsurance treaties to reduce its net exposure to agreed levels for each line of business in accordance with the Company's risk appetite.
-In addition the Company has renewed a Motor Adverse Development Cover and structured quota share covering 15% of Motor new business.
+In addition, the Company has renewed a Motor Adverse Development Cover and structured quota share covering 15% of Motor new business for underwriting years up to 2019.
+QS coverage was bound in February 2020 at 45% for the 2020 underwriting year, following approval by the PRA with retrospective coverage for January 2020; the 30% which was subject to PRA approval has not been included in the Bound But Not Incepted as at 31 December 2019.